adamluckydo/ontology/Buddhism.md

 1. You cease all clinging (if only for a moment).
 This breaks the cycle of Dependent Origination, causing the mind to "reset".

-2. By witnessing Dependent Origination "turn off" and "turn on" directly, your mind sees how phenomena are fabricated, thereby understanding their Emptiness.
+2. By witnessing Dependent Origination "shut down" and "power on" again directly, your mind sees how phenomena are created, thereby understanding their Emptiness.

 3. By understanding the Emptiness of all phenomena, you know that they are neither real nor not real, resulting in an ontology of The Middle Way.